STR4NG3RdotSH/bashrc-aliases/README.md

 ### clone
 Clone any disk (Disk to disk destructive clone)
 Usage: `clone /dev/sdx /dev/sdy`
 Just a function that walks you thru the process so you don't have to remember all the cryptic `dd` stuff, while adding confirmations before actioning.
+Gives a tidy progress readout as well :)
+Before writing, it checks:
+ - Both provided /dev/xxx's are actual block devices
+ - Destination device is not smaller than source device
+ - That you're SURE you want to overwrite all data on destination device

 ## Defined aliases/usage
 ### ll